Why Vaxart Inc. [VXRT] Should Be On Your Radar Moving Forward

 Turning to investigate this organization’s capital structure, Vaxart Inc. [VXRT] has generated a Total Debt to Total Equity ratio of 143.95.
 Similarly, its Total Debt to Total Capital is 59.01, while its Total Debt to Total Assets stands at 50.35.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 114.95, and its Long-Term Debt to Total Capital is 47.12.

-This stock’s Beta value is currently -0.54, which indicates that it is 9.75% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 58.83.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently -0.40, which indicates that it is 17.95% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 75.97.
+This RSI suggests that Vaxart Inc. is currently Overbought.

 Conclusion: Is Vaxart Inc. [VXRT] a Reliable Buy?